antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `name` - name of the property.
 * `type` - type of the property.

-There are seven possible values for the `type` property.
+There are eight possible values for the `type` property.
 * `text` - property is a string.
   A text field is displayed to the user.
+* `constant` - property is a string.
+  A non modifiable text field displayed to the user.
 * `number` - property is a float.
   A number field is displayed to the user.
 * `integer` - property is an int.